spamegg1/tryhackme/02-cyber-security-101/01-start-your-cyber-security-journey/03-search-skills.md

 [Have I Been Pwned](https://haveibeenpwned.com/) (HIBP) does one thing;
 it tells you if an email address has appeared in a leaked data breach.
-Finding one’s email within leaked data indicates leaked private information and, more importantly, passwords.
+Finding one's email within leaked data indicates leaked private information and, more importantly, passwords.
 Many users use the same password across multiple platforms, if one platform is breached, their password on other platforms is also exposed.